Supplemental Security Income (SSI)

 Application for a Social Security Card

-From the Social Security Administration: Use this form to apply for (1) An original Social Security card; (2) A replacement Social Security card; or (3) A change of information on your record.
-[PDF]
+Apply for a Social Security card online or use the official application form.
+Use the official form from the Social Security Administration to apply for (1) An original Social Security card; (2) A replacement Social Security card; or (3) A change of information on your record.
+[PDF] (December 2024)

 Benefits.gov